yorickpeterse/ruby-lint/README.md

     test.rb: error: line 7, column 22: undefined instance variable @name test.rb: warning: line 12, column 1: unused local variable greeting test.rb: error: line 14, column 1: wrong number of arguments (expected 0 but got 1)

+## Security

+As a basic form of security ruby-lint provides a set of SHA512 checksums for every Gem release.
+These checksums can be found in the `checksum/` directory.
+Although these checksums do not prevent malicious users from tampering with a built Gem they can be used for basic integrity verification purposes.

+The checksum of a file can be checked using the `sha512sum` command.
+For
+example:

+    $ sha512sum pkg/ruby-lint-0.9.1.gem
+    10a51f27c455e5743fff7fefe29512cff20116b805bec148e09d4bade1727e3beab7f7f9ee97b020d290773edcb7bd1685858ccad0bbd1a35cc0282c00c760c6  pkg/ruby-lint-0.9.1.gem

+In the past Gems were also signed using PGP, this is no longer the case.

 ## Documentation